EmergentMind/nix-config/README.md

 <a href="docs/anatomy.md"><img width="400" src="docs/diagrams/anatomy_v1.png" /></a>
 </div>

 - `flake.nix` - Entrypoint for hosts and user home configurations.
-Also exposes a devshell for boostrapping (`nix develop` or `nix-shell`).
+Also exposes a devshell for  manual bootstrapping tasks (`nix develop` or `nix-shell`).
 - `hosts` - NixOS configurations accessible via `sudo nixos-rebuild switch --flake .#<host>`.
   - `common` - Shared configurations consumed by the machine specific ones.
     - `core` - Configurations present across all hosts.
 This is a hard rule!
 If something isn't core, it is optional.
+    - `disks` - Declarative disk partition and format specifications via disko.
     - `optional` - Optional configurations present across more than one host.
     - `users` - Host level user configurations present across at least one host.
   - `genoa` - stage 3
   - `ghost` - stage 4
-  - `grief` - Lab - VM
+  - `grief` - Lab - Qemu VM
   - `gooey` - stage 5
+  - `guppy` - Remote Install Lab - Qemu VM
-  - `gusto` - Theatre - Ausus VivoPC - 1.5GHz Celeron 1007U, 4GB RAM, onboard Intel graphics
+  - `gusto` - Theatre - Asus VivoPC - 1.5GHz Celeron 1007U, 4GB RAM, onboard Intel graphics
-- `home/<user>` - Home-manager configurations accessbile via `home-manager switch --flake .#<user>@<host>`.
+- `home/<user>` - Home-manager configurations, built automatically during host rebuilds.
-  - `common` - Shared home-manager configurations consumed the user's machine specific ones.
+  - `common` - shared home-manager configurations consumed the user's machine specific ones.
-    - `core` - Home-manager configuartions present for user across all machines.
+    - `core` - Home-manager configurations present for user across all machines.
 This is a hard rule!
 If something isn't core, it is optional.
     - `optional` - Optional home-manager configurations that can be added for specific machines.
 These can be added by category (e.g. options/media) or individually (e.g. options/media/vlc.nix) as needed.
       The home-manager core and options are defined in host-specific .nix files housed in `home/<user>`.
+- `lib` - Custom library used throughout the nix-config to make import paths more readable.
 - `modules` - Custom modules to enable special functionality for nixos or home-manager oriented configurations.
+- `nixos-installer` - A stripped down version of the main nix-config flake used exclusively for generating ISOs and during installation of NixOS and nix-config on hosts.
 - `overlays` - Custom modifications to upstream packages.
 - `pkgs` - Custom packages meant to be shared or upstreamed.
+- `vars` - Custom variables used throughout the nix-config.
+Most of the variables are focused on the primary user across all hosts.
-- `scripts` - Custom scripts for automation.
+- `scripts` - Custom scripts for automation, including remote installation and bootstrapping of NixOS and nix-config.

 ## Secrets Management